 However due to awareness campaigns many young people are aware of the permanence of online images and as a consequence to this rather than external risks need support and guidance in reducing the visibility of the image by contacting external agencies, support with parents and mental health and wellbeing provision.

-Some sources of support for wellbeing and mental health that we recommend include:
+Some sources of support for wellbeing and mental health that we recommend can be found on our website (www.bristnallhallacademy.attrust.org.uk).